ITT23/assignment-08-replication-matthias-ruslan/documentation.md

 In theory, any device that can be lifted/rotated/moved, equipped with an accelerometer sensor and compatible with the DIPPID application can be used for interaction.

+#### When using both devices for interaction, the following should be considered:
+The control of the mouse cursor, left and right mouse buttons, as well as the gesture feature (see "Features" section), is possible with both devices.
+However, some features that require a fourth DIPPID button (see "Features" section) are not available with the M5Stack because it only has three physical buttons.
+In such cases, a smartphone with the DIPPID app, which has four buttons, must be used instead.

 ### Mouse Movement

 There are the following directions possible: